dariaomelkina/MacOS_drivers_instruction/README.md

 ---
 ##  Drivers using DriverKit framework –– about:
 In this part we will continue discussing DriverKit, but in more detail.
-So, in DriverKit Dext (Driver Extention) –– is a system extention, which controls hardware and is available to the entire system.
+So, in DriverKit Dext (Driver extension) –– is a system extension, which controls hardware and is available to the entire system.
 There are even some DriverKit drivers, which come with Catalina, so even tho this kit is quite new, it is approved and officially used by Catalina system developers.

 ### How dext works in the system:
-As it was already said, dexts work in the userspace, so their workflow is a bit different from the kernel extentions.
-In short, when a device appears (for wich we created or already have a driver extention), I/O Kit matching (which is already prewritten) creates a kernel service to represent Your service.
+As it was already said, dexts work in the userspace, so their workflow is a bit different from the kernel extensions.
+In short, when a device appears (for which we created or already have a driver extension), I/O Kit matching (which is already prewritten) creates a kernel service to represent Your service.
 Then system starts a process for the driver (for example, written by You).
 There will be a new instance of driver for each devices (so a new process is started for each of them).

 For more detailed information on that topic check video-presentation [4] of the DriverKit approximately from the 12th minute.

-### Creating driver extention:
+### Creating driver extension:
 As it was told before, DriverKit API is based on the the [I/O Kit API](https://developer.apple.com/library/archive/documentation/DeviceDrivers/Conceptual/IOKitFundamentals/Introduction/Introduction.html#//apple_ref/doc/uid/TP0000011-CH204-TPXREF101).
 This new, DriverKit API, is limited, it has **no direct access** to file system, networking and IPC.
 Some of it's classes are based on corresponding I/O Kit classes, some are completely new (for more info visit [Classes in DriverKit](#classes-in-driverkit) section).

 To create a dext project, You can use a template from the Xcode.
 It will be a great starting point for development of Your driver.

 DriverKit uses classes for dext development.
 So, to start creating driver we should define its class.
 There is a special file, which holds class definition for a driver.
 It is the **.iig file**, interface of the driver is described in it.
 Such files are processed by the IIG (I/O Kit Interface Generator) tool.
-This file consists of a class with standard C/C++ types and structure definitions (althouth it has some new attributes for messaging and dispatch queues that allow communication with separate address spaces), and it is compiled using Clang compiler.
+This file consists of a class with standard C/C++ types and structure definitions (although it has some new attributes for messaging and dispatch queues that allow communication with separate address spaces), and it is compiled using Clang compiler.

 The basic class definition requires You to override following methods (although the most basic .iig file contents from the Xcode template provides only Start method, so this others are not mandatory but are still needed in most cases):
 ```